GoogleCloudPlatform/prometheus-engine/pkg/export/bench/README.md

 ## Resource usage

-The Prometheus server scrapse itself, which allows gauging the resource usage of the Prometheus binary as well as the overhead relative to a regular Prometheus server.
+The Prometheus server scrapes itself, which allows gauging the resource usage of the Prometheus binary as well as the overhead relative to a regular Prometheus server.

 The example app allows tweaking its flags to expose more or fewer metrics.
 Lowering the scrape